loren-osborn/stream/README.md

 ## Contributing

 Contributions, suggestions, and feedback are warmly encouraged.
-If you have thoughts on design clarity, naming, or general direction, feel free to open an issue
+If you have thoughts on design clarity, naming, or general direction, feel free to open an issue.